TaraKhodaei/TopicContml/README.md

 > <div align="center"><img src="images/experiment1_birds.jpg" width="300"/></div>
 >
 > **$\color{orange}{\textsf{NOTE}}$** <br/>
-> Inside the folder, loci should be in separate text files called "loci0.txt", "loci1.txt", ....
+> The  dataset of sequences should be in the directory in a folder.
+Inside the folder, loci should be in separate text files called "loci0.txt", "loci1.txt", .... that follow the Phylip syntax.
+>
 >
 > * **NEXUS file**<br/>
 > If dataset of sequences are in a NEXUS file (e.g. "myfile.nex").